 B.App.
 Sc.
 (Speech Pathology), MSPA, CPSP

-Anne is a qualified speech and language pathologist with over 30 years experience.
+Anne is a qualified speech and language pathologist with over 30 years of experience.
 She has worked in a variety of public clinics, including Mt Wilga Rehabilitation Centre and Community Health Centres but has spent the last 25 years in private practice.
 Anne has extensive experience in working with literacy, ADHD and auditory processing difficulties using the Lindamood and Visualising Verbalising Programs to improve reading, spelling, listening and comprehension skills.
 She has a particular interest in tongue tie, dyspraxia and severe articulation disorders.
 She has been a clinical supervisor for Sydney University and a speaker and advisor to the Down Syndrome Association.

 Bch.
 App.
 Sc.
 (Speech Pathology), MSPA, CPSP